softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 3. Build again to ensure Visual Studio has picked up the external changes.

-4. The above changes will add the latest Emby nuget package as of the time of this writing.
-Use Visual Studio to check for non-beta updates to the Emby nuget package.
+4. Use Visual Studio to check for any non-beta updates to the Emby nuget package.

 ## Add Classes